jamiewannenburg/uacalcsrc/tasks/Task 39 - QuotientElement.md

 - [ ] Python tests pass and match Java output
 - [ ] Code compiles without warnings
 - [ ] Documentation complete
-- [ ] Dependencies (QuotientAlgebra, SmallAlgebra) implemented first
+- [ ] Dependencies (QuotientAlgebra) implemented first

+### Recommendations
+1. **Wait for QuotientAlgebra**: This task cannot proceed until Task 77 (QuotientAlgebra) is completed
+2. **Update task priority**: Move this task after Task 77 in the implementation order
+3. **Prepare implementation**: Once QuotientAlgebra is ready, this should be straightforward to implement
+4. **Dependencies ready**: SmallAlgebra and Partition are already implemented and ready to use